HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 Notably, we can see several `sioc` properties, such as `sioc:item` (0.24% of pages) and `sioc:useraccount` (0.03% of pages). <a hreflang="en" href="https://www.w3.org/Submission/sioc-spec/">SIOC</a> is a standard designed to describe structured data relating to _online communities_, such as message boards, forums, wikis and blogs.

-We can also see a <a hreflang="en" href="https://www.w3.org/TR/skos-primer/">SKOS</a> property—`skos:concept`—on 0.04% of pages.
+We can also see a <a hreflang="en" href="https://www.w3.org/TR/skos-primer/">SKOS</a> (or "Simple Knowledge Organization System") property—`skos:concept`—on 0.04% of pages.
 SKOS is another standard, which aims to provide a way of describing taxonomies and classifications (e.g., tags, data sets, and so on).

 #### Dublin Core

-<a hreflang="en" href="https://dublincore.org/">Dublin Core</a> is a vocabulary interoperable with linked data standards that was originally conceived in Dublin, Ohio in 1995 at an [Online Computer Library Center](https://www.oclc.org/en/home.html) (OCLC) and <a hreflang="en" href="https://www.ncsa.illinois.edu/">National Center for Supercomputing Applications</a> (NCSA) workshop.
+<a hreflang="en" href="https://dublincore.org/">Dublin Core</a> is a vocabulary interoperable with linked data standards that was originally conceived in Dublin, Ohio in 1995 at an OCLC (Online Computer Library Center) and NCSA (National Center for Supercomputing Applications) workshop.

 It was designed to describe a broad range of resources (both digital and physical) and can be used in various business scenarios.
 Starting in 2000 it became extremely popular among RDF-based vocabularies and received the adoption of the W3C.